 Lynskey has been building titanium bikes in Chattanooga, Tennessee for 35 years.
 The bike-obsessed Lynskey family rose to prominence as the builders behind another legendary American brand, Litespeed.
 They sold Litespeed in 1999, but their passion for cycling remained strong until they finally returned with their namesake brand in 2005.

 Parlee Cycles has always been renowned for ride quality as founder Bob Parlee insists every bike bearing his name must feel smooth and comfortable, but also lively and responsive when you get on the gas.
 While popular monocoque models like the Altum, RZ7, and Chebacco are made overseas, the carbon-lugged Z series (Z-Zero, Z1, Z2, Z3, Z4, Z5) bikes are or were built in Beverly, Massachusetts.
+The key here is to look for lugs in the frame and "Z" in the model name.

 Vintage bonus: Klein Bicycle Corporation